jsonmaur/sass-system/README.md

 ## Installation

-If you don't need any customization and want to start using the utility classes right away, you can link directly to the default build in your HTML.
+If you don't need any customization and want to start using the utility classes right away, you can link directly to the default build in your HTML:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@ssbuild/core@0.0/index.min.css" />
 ```

-If you want to customize your build, you'll need to install ssbuild into your project using one of these methods.
+If you want to customize your build, you'll need to install ssbuild into your project using one of these methods:

 - [Download the latest release](https://github.com/maurandco/ssbuild/releases)
 - Install with [hex](https://hex.pm) (Elixir): _not supported yet_